foldedtoad/dwm1001/README.md

 ```
     cmake -B build -DBOARD=nrf52_dwm1001 .
 ```
-NOTE: You will need to re-do the above step whenever new "C" type files are added to your project.
-The Zephyr cmake support is good a detecting change in existing files, but doesn't detect newly added files, thus the need to run the above again.
+NOTE: You will need to re-do the above step whenever new "C"-type files are added to your project.
+The Zephyr cmake support is good at detecting changes in existing files, but doesn't detect newly added files; thus the need to run the above again.

+NOTE: Sometimes you might get error messages from the above configuration procedure.
+If so, delete the whole build directory and try again; often there are residual files in an existing build directory which appear to collide with the new configuration definitions.

 OPTIONAL: If you are developing on a Linux or OSX system, then you may use the script `update.sh`, which does the same operation.